Alfred-Kobby/alx-higher_level_programming/0x0B-python-input_output/README.md

 11-student.py file: a class Student that that retrieves a dictionary representation of a Student with attributes and read_from_json method

 12-pascal_triangle.py file: implements pascal's triangle

+100-append_after.py file: seaeches a word and insert a new one after that word